QinZelin/SAM-CR/README.md

 please refer to [CGNET-README.md](https://github.com/ChengxiHAN/CGNet-CD) for installing main packeges such as python, pytorch, etc.
 ## Training
 Both SAM1 and SAM2 can be applied to this framework.
-Before running the code, you need to download the SAM source code and place it in the directory (SAM/).
+Before running the code, you need to download the SAM source code and place it in the subdirectory (SAM/).
 The source codes are from [SAM1](https://github.com/facebookresearch/segment-anything),[SAM2](https://github.com/facebookresearch/sam2).

 Training on LEVIR-CD dataset with a 5% labeled ratio: